omnivector-solutions/osd-documentation/operations/partitions.rst

 Changing partition name
 #######################

-By default, the charms create a randomly unique name for each partition.
-You can change the partition name with a juju configuration command:
+By default, the charms create a unique name for each partition, based on the name of the Juju Application.
+You can change the partition name with a Juju configuration command:

 .. code-block:: bash